Population aged 16-29

 Trends and Analysis

-The birth rate for Scotland is lower than the rest of the UK, which could be a factor behind the decreasing trends in the 16-29 population.
+Scotland’s birth rate is lower than the rest of the UK, which may be one factor contributing to the decline in the proportion of 16-29 year olds.
 Similarly the pattern of inward migration may have changed due to Brexit; it is anticipated that rural areas such as Shetland may be disproportionately affected by changes to migration trends, due to the prominence of sectors which previously had a high dependence on migrant workers (e.g. hospitality, health, social care, processing, aquaculture).

 Attracting people to live, work, study and invest in Shetland is a core aim of Community Planning Partners, and the Promote Shetland service is one of the key measures to support talent attraction and growth.
 The service aims to promote the various opportunities for productive lifestyles, career growth and wellbeing in Shetland as a means to attract young people to the isles.